 An Introduction to Web Accessiblity

 Over 7 million people globally (about twice the population of Oklahoma) use a screen reader to make accessing the web possible.
-Whithout certain functionalities coded into a web page accessiblity tools like screen readers woudl be rendered useless.
-Web accessiblity is about making the web accessible to everyone no matter of ability or disability.
+Whithout certain functionalities coded into a web page an accessiblity tool like a screen reader would be rendered useless.
+Web accessiblity is about making the web accessible to everyone irregardless of ability or disability.

 Why Should You Care About Web Accessiblity?